ko-build/ko/README.md

   - -w
 ```

+If your repository contains multiple modules (multiple `go.mod` files in
+different directories), use the `dir` field to specify the directory where
+`ko` should run `go build`.

-For the build, `ko` will pick the entry based on the respective import path
+`ko` picks the entry from `builds` based on the import path you request.
+The
-being used.
-It will be matched against the local path that is configured using
-`dir` and `main`.
-In the context of `ko`, it is fine just to specify `main`
-with the intended import path.
+import path is matched against the result of joining `dir` and `main`.

+The paths specified in `dir` and `main` are relative to the working directory
+of the `ko` process.

+The `ldflags` default value is `[]`.

 _Please note:_ Even though the configuration section is similar to the
 [GoReleaser `builds` section](https://goreleaser.com/customization/build/),
 only the `env`, `flags` and `ldflags` fields are currently supported.
 Also, the
-templating support is currently limited to environment variables only.
+templating support is currently limited to using environment variables only.

 ## Naming Images